-Our first challenge for you: start dissecting your cable news and mentally noting any political ads you see on your social sites.
+Our first challenge for you: start to dissect your cable news.
+Mentally note any identity-driven ads you see on your social sites.

-2. We can find it used frequently in everyday advertising.
+2. We can spot it quite frequently in everyday advertising.

 Think: Toilet paper and Covid19.

-Propaganda is biased or misleading information circulated through some form of mass media with the intent of promoting a political agenda and/or/to influence people’s thoughts, opinions, and actions.
+Propaganda: biased or misleading information, circulated through some form of mass media, with the intent of promoting a political agenda, and/or/to influence people’s thoughts, opinions, and actions.

-In order to start thinking critically, we need to start recognizing the connections between fear, pain, scarcity, and the belief in propaganda.
+In order to start thinking critically, we need to start recognizing the connections between fear, pain, propaganda, and the belief in scarcity.

 Most commercial sites, from social media platforms to news outlets to online retailers, collect a wide variety of data about their users’ behaviors.
 Platforms use this data to deliver content and recommendations based on users’ interests and traits, and to allow advertisers to target ads to relatively precise segments of the public.
 But how well do Americans understand these algorithm-driven classification systems, and how much do they think their lives line up with what gets reported about them?